codefenix-ConChaos/WxCenter/README.md

 One API formerly used by WxCenter, geocode.maps.co, was altered to require an API key.
-When that happened, I made modifications to get location data from geocode.xyz instead, in order to let option 2 (get forecast for city name) keep working.
+When that happened, I made modifications to get location data from nominatim.openstreetmap.org instead, in order to let option 2 (get forecast for city name) keep working without requiring an API key.

 In similar scenarios in the future, an experienced Javascript programmer should be able to create a new function modeled after either the existing functions